microsoft/Oryx/doc/hosts/appservice.md

 ## Overview

-When an application is pushed to App Service, e.g. through local git or GitHub integration, the source code will be available in `/home/site/repository`.
+When an application is pushed to App Service, for example through local git or GitHub integration, the source code will be available in `/home/site/repository`.
 Through a hook in the git repository, after the code is pushed App Service will call Oryx to build the application if a deployment script wasn't provided.
 After the build step the web app is placed in `/home/site/wwwroot`,